-For 2020, the four selected corporate performance metrics, the assigned weight for each measure, the threshold, target and maximum performance level for each measure, our actual results, and the unweighted payout factor achieved were as follows:
+For 2021, the four selected corporate performance metrics, the assigned weight for each measure, the threshold, target and maximum performance level for each measure, our actual results, and the unweighted payout factor achieved were as follows:

-- Objective e Performance e Range Performance Measures Assigned Weight For Performance Measures Threshold Target Max Actual Result Payout Factor (5) Core Earnings (\$000,000's) (1) 40% \$35 \$50 \$65 \$45.6 85% (6) Core Efficiency Ratio (2) 20% 67% 64% 61% 59.3% 200% (7) Growth of Non-Time Deposits (3) 20% 5% 10% 15% 19.3% 200% (7) Non -Accrual Assets (4) 20% 1% 0.6% 0.2% 1.02% 0% Total 100% solar tax equity income expected to reverse in 2021.
+Objective Performance Range

+Performance Measures Assigned Weight For Performance Measures Threshold Target Max Actual Result Payout Factor (5) Core Earnings (\$000,000's) (1) 40% \$30 \$54 \$70 \$55.1 107%(6) Core Efficiency Ratio (2) 20% 65% 60% 57% 64.0% 60% (7) Growth of Non-Time Deposits (3) 20% 8% 12% 17% 21% 200%(8) Non-Accrual Loans (4) 20% 1.50% 1.00% 0.50% 0.85% 130% (9) Total 100%

-(1) Core Earnings was defined to exclude the impact of branch closures, gains/losses on the sale of securities and property, severance, solar tax equity income expected to reverse in 2021 and the tax impact of these items.
+(1) Core Earnings was defined to exclude the impact of branch closures, gains/losses on the sale of securities and property, severance, solar tax equity credit income and related accelerated depreciation, and the tax impact of these items.

-(2) Core Efficiency Ratio was defined as core non-interest expense divided by core operating revenue and excluded the impact of branch closures, gains/losses on the sale of securities and property, severance and
+(2) Core Efficiency Ratio was defined as core non-interest expense divided by core operating revenue and excluded the impact of branch closures, gains/losses on the sale of securities and property, severance, and solar tax equity credit income and related accelerated depreciation.

-- (3) Growth of Non-Time Deposits is defined as deposit growth excluding retail certificates of deposit. - (4) Non-Accrual Assets to Total Assets - (5) The weighted combined payout factor for the named executive officer was 114%.
-These amounts represent the sum of the weighted payout factor for each metric. - (6) Represents a performance factor payout linearly interpolated between threshold and target levels, with a weighted performance factor of 34. - (7) Represents a performance factor payout at maximum level, with a weighted performance factor of 40.
+(3) Growth of Non-Time Deposits is defined as deposit growth excluding retail certificates of deposit.

+(4) Non-Accrual Loans to Total Assets

+(5) The weighted combined payout factor was 121%, representing the sum of the weighted payout factor for each metric.
+The combined payout factor was used for the Named Executive Officers.

+(6) Represents a performance factor payout linearly interpolated between threshold and target levels, with a weighted performance factor of 43.

+(7) Represents a performance factor payout at maximum level, with a weighted performance factor of 12.

+(8) Represents a performance factor payout at maximum level, with a weighted performance factor of 40.

+(9) Represents a performance factor payout at maximum level, with a weighted performance factor of 26.